grafana/pyroscope/docs/sources/configure-client/grafana-agent/_index.md

 [Grafana Alloy](https://grafana.com/docs/alloy/<ALLOY_VERSION>/) is a vendor-neutral distribution of the OpenTelemetry (OTel) Collector.
 Alloy uniquely combines the very best OSS observability signals in the community.
-Grafana Alloy uses configuration files written in Alloy configuration syntax.
+Alloy uses configuration files written in Alloy configuration syntax.
 For  more information, refer to the [Alloy configuration syntax](https://grafana.com/docs/alloy/<ALLOY_VERSION>/get-started/configuration-syntax/).

 Alloy is the recommended collector instead of Grafana Agent.